 Australians on Safari in Uganda have not encountered Safety and Security problems on their Safari.
-However, the Australian Government, which has a non-the-grounded embassy in Uganda, thinks traits citizens should not be in addition to that k Gorillas in Uganda.
+However, the Australian Government, which has a non-the-grounded embassy in Uganda, thinks traits citizens should not be in addition to Gorillas in Uganda.
 Yet Uganda is the only one of them.
 Ee.

 Though Australians do not ask about their security, we still felt that we needed to put the Australian Government’s Travel Advisories into perspective.
 To give Australians the reality on the ground in Uganda without spin.

-Australians Travelers are essential to us, and we wanted to address issues they erroneously addressed on the Uganda Smart Travellers Page.
+Australian travelers are essential to us, and we wanted to address issues they erroneously addressed on the Uganda Smart Travellers Page.

 Australia does not have an embassy in Uganda.
 Unlike the US or UK, they lack the staff and resources to make a proper security assessment team in Uganda.